Contents

 3. Model Limitations

-AerisCast uses two numerical weather prediction models — ECMWF IFS (via MET Norway) and NOAA GFS (via Open-Meteo).
-Both are global models with inherent physical and computational limitations users should be aware of.
+AerisCast uses two numerical weather prediction models — ECMWF IFS HRES 9km and NOAA GFS — sourced via Open-Meteo for location-specific forecasts and directly from ECMWF/NOAA open data for the Charts tab GRIB imagery.
+Upper air and pressure-level data for AerisSnow and Atmosphere tabs uses the ECMWF IFS 0.25° open dataset (coarser than the 9km HRES surface data).
+Both models are global with inherent physical and computational limitations users should be aware of.

 Spatial resolution

-ECMWF IFS operates at approximately 9km horizontal resolution; GFS at approximately 13km.
+ECMWF IFS HRES operates at approximately 9km horizontal resolution; GFS at approximately 0.25° (~25km).
+The Charts tab uses the same models at their native GRIB resolution (0.25° for both).
 This means the models represent grid-cell averages, not exact point conditions.
 Terrain features smaller than the grid size — valleys, ridgelines, coastal cliffs, urban heat islands — are not resolved.
 Forecasts in complex terrain (mountains, coastlines, cities) may differ significantly from actual conditions at a specific point.

 Temperature inversions